abehara2/Google-FooBar/README.md

 # Google FooBar Challenge
-I infiltrated Commander Lambda's evil organization and will do my best to subvert her plans to use the LAMBCHOP doomsday device to destroy Bunny Planet.
+I infiltrated Commander Lambda's evil organization and will do my best to subvert her plans to use the LAMBCHOP doomsday device to destroy Bunny Planet and rescue the important bunnies.
 Join me on this challenge Commander Google sent me on!

 ### Reflection
 #### Level 1 <br/>